alexanderzimmermann/HookFramework/Docs/languages/en/help/svn.repositories.introduction.rst

 Convention of repository name
 -----------------------------

 The repository folder name should correspond to that, created on the subversion server.
-F

 If you, for example, checkout your working copy with http://svn.example.com/Example then your folder is just ``*Example*``.